How to Build: Door & Window Openings

 Door Buck Construction

 Start by knowing the required rough-in dimensions for all openings.
-These may be obtained from your window and door suppliers.
+You can obtain this information from your window and door suppliers.
 Make sure the inside dimension is large enough to allow for your door system jambs and shimming to plumb your installation.
 Door bucks will usually only have three parts – two sides and a top.
-To keep the bottom aligned, a temporary support should be used in the bottom when bucks are placed.
-This is removed after the pour.
+Use temporary support at the bottom when bucks are placed to keep it aligned.
+Bucking should be removed after the concrete is poured.

-All bucks must be angle braced to keep them square and true.
+Angle brace all bucks to keep them square and true.

 Window Buck Construction

 Window bucks differ from doors in that they have a bottom.
 If using wood, you can use treated 2x4s on the bottom, spread out to the outside, allowing a space in the middle to fill under the openings with concrete.
-The bottom pieces need to fit inside the sides to act as a brace for concrete pressure pushing inward.
+Also, it’s important that the bottom pieces fit inside the sides to act as a brace for concrete pressure pushing inward.

-Keep inside dimensions or rough openings large enough to allow for proper window placement and shimming if necessary.
+Lastly, keep inside dimensions or rough openings large enough to allow for proper window placement and shimming if necessary.
 It’s very difficult to make an opening larger if the window doesn’t fit.
-A little extra space goes a long way.
+So, keep in mind that a little extra space goes a long way.